pavelraiden/noktvrn_ai_artist/CONTRIBUTION_GUIDE.md

 ### 4.1 Multi-Provider Orchestration (`llm_orchestrator.py`)

-The system utilizes a central `LLMOrchestrator` to manage interactions with multiple LLM providers (DeepSeek, Gemini, Grok, Mistral, OpenAI).
+The system utilizes a central `LLMOrchestrator` to manage interactions with multiple LLM providers (DeepSeek, Gemini, Grok, Mistral, OpenAI, Anthropic).
 This approach provides flexibility and resilience.

 *   **Initialization:** The orchestrator is configured with a primary model and a list of fallback models (e.g., primary `deepseek-chat`, fallbacks `["gemini-1.5-flash", "mistral-large-latest"]`).
 *   **Provider Support:** It dynamically loads API keys from `.env` and initializes clients for configured and available providers.